Bible translations into constructed languages: Klingon

+Although the Klingon language was invented for the Star Trek television and film series', Klingon characters are not seen referring to the Bible.

 Co-ordinated by Melanie Roney, the KBTP has assumed the immense task of translating the books of the Bible, both the Old and New Testaments, into Klingon.
 Promoted by the Klingon Language Institute (whose goals do not include missionary work, but this project was considered worthy of KLI's efforts for purely secular reasons).

 NSKOL has published two volumes containing several portions of the Bible translated.
 One can find online the following specimen: